amollenkopf/dcos-iot-demo/docs/9-visual/README.md

 ## Visualize IoT movement behavior (map-webapp)
 <br><b>Step 1:</b>
-The 'taxi-stream' task is writing events it recieves to Elasticsearch data nodes.
+The 'taxi-stream' task writes events it recieves to Elasticsearch data nodes.
 The 'map-webapp' that was deployed previously continuously queries Elasticsearch to visualize the latest taxi movement information on a map.
 The map application can be accessed on the public agent node at /map/index.html, e.g. https://adamdcos04.westus.cloudapp.azure.com/map/index.html.<br>
 <img src="01.gif"/><br>

 <br><b>Step 2:</b> The 'map-webapp' has the ability to enable 'Replay' of the spatiotemporal observations.
 To enable this flip the dial to on and use the time slider on the bottom left corner to specify the time window you want to replay with.
 Stepping forward on the replay we can see the counts (labels on the goehash aggregations) increasing:<br>